zfyan-whu/DO-PGRS/README.md

   <img src="Figures/Overview.png" alt="Network" width="100%">
 </p>
 <p align="justify">
-OD-RSPG dataset comprises UAV oblique imagery and satellite imagery captured along multiple transmission lines.
+DO-PGRS dataset comprises UAV oblique imagery and satellite imagery captured along multiple transmission lines.
 We expect this benchmark dataset will support both the research of power component detection methods and their engineering applications, thereby contributing to the advancement of smart grids.
 </p>

 ## Evaluation on the OD-PGRS (UAV).